The Invoice Validation Process

 A recent survey entitled The e-invoicing Journey – 2019-2025, reports that on average 70 bills/invoices are currently exchanged per person, per day, all over the world.
 The invoice is, unsurprisingly, often referred to among accountants as the “queen of all documents” and is the most important document for accounting, taxation, and VAT activities.
 The importance of the invoice necessitates the correctness of data because any error in invoice data can have long-term consequences to the business in terms of its productivity, reliability, and relationships.
 This makes payables invoice validation a critical activity in the Accounts Payable (AP) function of any business.

-Let us learn about invoice validation, its importance in the AP process and the benefits of automation in the process.
+Let us learn about invoice validation, its importance in the AP process and the benefits of invoice automation in the process.

 Errors in invoices